What is Buddhism?

 Ivo: Here we come to the second step which is meditation, practicing, the use of methods.
 Because none of these three – view, meditation and application – is not enough by itself.
 The right understanding of the path is super important, but the next step is what to do with it, and this leads to the meditation methods.
 The meditation practice is the bridge between the good intellectual understanding and the internalized experience, and the catalyst which transforms the experiential into actual change.
 Because we say that meditation transforms the intellectual understanding into experience, but perhaps “experience” is still not the right word.
 Meditation transforms intellectual understanding into real change.
 Into real change – the world becomes different.
 Without it we can not do anything, and here we have a vast array of methods designed for people with different dispositions.
 In order to make so that our feeling transforms the world we need to engage in practice.
 And meditation practice is something quite intimate.
 Real, good meditation practice is quite beyond the conceptual framework.
 We will talk about this some other time.
 If we continue these talks I want to be 100% sure that the foundation has been well laid, that we are talking about one and the same thing and then, little by little, there is no problem for me to explain how the Path itself works.
 But if we lack the basis, everything will be wasted, and I have already seen big groups of people, including groups I have attempted to guide myself, which were wasted.
 So we absolutely need this basis.

 So far I have never placed enough emphasis on this.
-I have never regarded myself as a teacher despite being forced into this role several times, including with big groups of people… At one point there were 50 or 60 people in Bulgaria who regarded me as their personal teacher, but the truth is that I never really took that seriously.
-I like to work with just a few people who have always been around and are here with me in Mexico.
+I have never regarded myself as a teacher despite being forced into this role several times, including with big groups of people… I like to work with just a few people who have always been around and are here with me in Mexico.
 And all the big group teachings I have given, I acknowledge that I have always made the mistake of not emphasizing enough these basic things, because for me, for my own reasons, they have always been somewhat by default.
 And for many years I had the idea that it was not really necessary to talk about all this, that people somehow have figured this out by themselves before they came to seek Buddhism, but in fact it was not like that at all.
 I was so very wrong.
 My own case was a little bit different and I now realize this as a very big mistake.
 That’s why if I am to start again, I will not make this mistake once more.
 Because here in Mexico, I am in constant contact with the group of practitioners, it rubs by convection so to speak, one does not have to talk too much.
 But when teachings are done formally, I can not allow myself now to dive into the deep topics if these crucial points are not crystal clear.
 For example today I was asked to explain the practice of Vajrasattva, but I will not do that.
 There is no point for you to try formal meditation practice before all this is clearly understood.
 I would definitely encourage all of you to listen to this recording again, if it is successfully recorded.
 All that I talked about is of key importance.
 Then, if we continue, we will get to other things.
 That’s it, I have nothing else to say, that was quite enough.
 Be well and happy and if you want to meet again, we will.
 If someone thinks that it is too much, he/she is kindly asked to not come again.